krishops/mr-robogers-neighborhood/README.md

 Code: createArray(10);
 Expect: [0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10]

+Test: "It should turn numbers into string items"
+Code: createArray(3)
+Expect ["0", "1", "2", "3"]

+THESE TESTS AND CODE ARE POINTLESS
 Test: "It should return true if an array contains 1"
 Code: createArray(0)
 Expect: false